unejamardiani/strim/infra/terraform/README.md

   - No other variables are needed when using the defaults baked into the workflow; optional overrides (custom registry, port, mount path, etc.) are set via Terraform variables if you change the infrastructure.
 - The workflow keeps separate workspaces and state for `dev` and `prod`, creating a storage account named `strim<env>tfstate` for the backend.
 - On pushes to `main`, the workflow deploys `dev` with the `main` image tag.
 Run the workflow manually and choose `prod` to deploy a tagged release image.

+Security notes:
+- Registry credentials are only injected into the Terraform plan/apply steps, and the related Terraform variables are marked `sensitive` to avoid logging.
+Remote state is stored in Azure Storage with provider-managed encryption at rest.
+- The workflow emits a small JSON audit event after apply that includes actor, commit, environment, and image tag for traceability within the Actions log.

 3) The output `app_url` points to the deployed site.
 The Azure Files share is exposed in the `storage_share` output and is mounted to the container path set in `SQLITE_PATH`.